What’s the worst fitness advice you’ve ever heard?

 You have probably seen this one when you see the same person doing crunches religiously every single day and not just for a set or two but for an hour or two!
 It’s among the worst fitness advice!

-“Gym goers doing crunch after crunch looking like their having some kind of fit on the mat.”
+“Gym goers doing crunch after crunch looking like they’re having some kind of fit on the mat.”

 However most good trainers treat the abdominals like any another muscle group.
 Abs need to rest, recover and grow,